 City Church (Charleston)

-Learn more about the church in Charleston.
+Learn more about the Anglican church in Charleston.

 Park Circle (North Charleston)

-Campus Pastor: The Rev’d David Libbon
+Lead Pastor: The Rev’d David Libbon

 Leadership and Resources

 St. Andrew’s is led by the Senior Pastor or Rector, Steve Wood.
-As the Senior Pastor, he leads the Mt Pleasant congregation and is assisted by designated campus pastors at each of the other three locations.
+As the Senior Pastor, he leads the Mt Pleasant congregation and is assisted by designated campus pastors at each of the other locations.
 Those campus pastors maintain their collegiality by sharing office space, administrative staff, and by occasionally preaching at each other’s churches.

 The church staff, located in Mt Pleasant, is able to serve and resource all of our churches.
 This system eliminates the need for church plants to grow a staff.
 This also means that our campus pastors can dream big dreams for their congregations and communities.
 When they have an idea, they probably have a team member in Mt Pleasant who can point out problems and pitfalls and they have a colleague that can help them plan and execute their ideas.
 Because of their size, our church plants are able to quickly assess and meet needs within their congregation and communities.